Nafal Ossandón Hostens

 About Me

-I have an MA in Computational Psycholinguistics from the University of Antwerp, where I worked under the supervision of professor Sarah Bernolet and professor Orphée De Clercq from Ghent University on the automatic assessment of the syntactic complexity of texts written by learners of Dutch as a second language.
+I have an MA in Computational Psycholinguistics from the University of Antwerp, where I worked under the supervision of professor Sarah Bernolet and professor Orphée De Clercq, from Ghent University, on the automatic assessment of the syntactic complexity of texts written by learners of Dutch as a second language.
 Before that, I studied German, English and Spanish Linguistics and Literature at Ghent University.

 My favorite acronyms are SLA – Second Language Acquisition, and NLP – Natural Language Processing.
 I'm interested in the psycholinguistics of SLA, especially Input Processing and the mechanisms driving comprehension and sentence processing, both in the case of proficient, balanced bilinguals and beginner learners.
 I am also very interested in Computer-Assisted Language Learning, more specifically AI for accessible language education and proficiency assessment.
+In addition to its pedagogical applications, I am deeply interested in the cognitive insights we can gain from analyzing computational language models and the generalizations that we can and cannot draw from them.

 Avatar drawing of Nafal